 4. How do I set up a RRIF?

-You can convert your RRSP as a lump sum, you can keep the same investments and sell them bit by bit, or you can convert your RRSP into an annuity that pays a monthly amount for life.
+Broadly speaking, you can convert your RRSP as a lump sum, you can keep the same investments and sell them bit by bit, or you can convert your RRSP into an annuity that pays a monthly amount for life.

-Each has a tax liability.
+Each of these strategies has a tax liability.

 5. Can I have more than one RRIF?